ComputerMentorsGroup/MTA-HTML5/lesson 3/README.md

+# Classes v.
+IDs for Styling
+* In Lesson 2, we introduced classes and IDs as critical for naming elements.
+Now that we've introduced them for their styling purposes, let's get a little bit more into the differences!
+* IDs are generally for one time use.
+Adhere these to elements that need to be uniquely styled (no other element will require similar styling and therefore will not use the ID name).
+Preceded by '#' (e.g. `#id`)
+* Classes are meant to be reused.
+These can be used to style various elements that require the same set or group of CSS styling.
+Preceded by '.' (e.g. `.class`)

+# Semantic Elements
 * `<header></header>`
     * The `<header>` element specifies a header for a document or section.
 The `<header>` element should be used as a container for introductory content.
 You can have several